-(a) 100 days of verified experience as a licensed guide or professional guide working for a licensed outfitter in this state, guiding clients in pursuing the types of game and using methods for which licensure is sought by the applicant (hunting or fishing); or
+(i) 100 days of verified experience as a licensed guide working for a licensed outfitter in this state, guiding clients in pursuing the types of game and using methods for which licensure is sought by the applicant; or

-(b) 100 days of verified experience as a licensed outfitter in another state guiding clients in pursuing the types of game and using the methods for which licensure is sought by the applicant (hunting or fishing), subject to approval by the board; and
+(ii) 100 days of verified experience as a licensed outfitter in another state guiding clients in pursuing the types of game and using the methods for which licensure is sought by the applicant, subject to approval by the board.

 (2) For purposes of this rule, verified experience includes:

 (a) an affidavit by the outfitter attesting to the guiding experience claimed by the applicant and subject to confirmation by the outfitter client logs;